Birth of a law

 M T W T F S S

-• 9.00 - continuation of the 17th meeting of the EU - Serbia Stabilisation and Association Parliamentary Committee (SAPC) (National Assembly House, 13 Nikola Pasic Square, Small Hall)
+• 10.00 - sitting of the Committee on the Judiciary, Public Administration and Local Self-Government (National Assembly House, 13 Nikola Pasic Square, hall 3)

-• 10.00 - students of the Military High School visit the National Assembly House (National Assembly House, 13 Nikola Pasic Square)
+• 10.00 - sitting of the Culture and Information Committee (National Assembly House, 13 Nikola Pasic Square, hall 4)

-• 12.00 - the Head of the PFG with the Benelux meets with the Ambassador of the Kingdom of Belgium (National Assembly House, 13 Nikola Pasic Square, hall 2)
+• 11.00 - the Head of the PFG with Austria meets with the Austrian Ambassador to Serbia (National Assembly House, 13 Nikola Pasic Square, hall 2)

 Full event calendar